kwaschny/unwanted-twitch/tests/acceptance-tests.md

 1. Click on the UnwantedTwitch icon in the extension bar.
 - [ ] A dialog appears with a button named "Manage Blacklist".
 2. Click on "Manage Blacklist".
-- [ ] A new tab opens up that shows 4 categories: "Blacklisted Games", "Blacklisted Channels", "Blacklisted Communities" and "Blacklisted Creative"
+- [ ] A new tab opens up that shows 2 categories: "Blacklisted Categories" and "Blacklisted Channels"
 - [ ] Previously hidden covers appear in their category
 3. Remove some entries under these categories using the "Remove" button next to each entry and confirm clicking on the "Save" button.
 - [ ] An alert shows that notifies about reloading already opened tabs.